Summary Annual Report for employee benefit plans

 - In a company newsletter or other company publication for employees

-All plan participants also have the right to request a copy of the SAR at any time.
+Additionally, all plan participants have the right to request a copy of the SAR at any time from the plan administrator.

 What are the penalties for not distributing the Summary Annual Report?

 Failing to distribute the SAR is a violation of ERISA regulations.
-If a plan participant or beneficiary requests a copy of the SAR and doesn’t receive it within 30 days of that request, you may receive fines of $110 per day until you provide them a copy.
+If a plan participant or beneficiary requests a copy of the SAR and doesn’t receive it within 30 days of that request, you may incur fines of up to $110 per day until you provide them with a copy4.
 This is a per-occurrence fine for every employee who requests a SAR but doesn’t receive one within the 30-day timeline.

 Conclusion